These are the most frequently asked questions that the Belgian National Committee get asked about the short courses:

 The applicant did not get through the final selection.

-The applicant can apply again under the condition that he/she fulfils the age and nationality criteria at the moment that she/he applies.
+The applicant can apply again under the condition that he/she fulfills the age and nationality criteria at the moment that she/he applies.

 The youngster did get through the final selection.